ceramicnetwork/docs/docs/learn/how-it-works.md

 ---

 Ceramic decentralizes application databases, making data universally composable and reusable across applications.
-The network consists of three core parts: a highly-scalable, decentralized infrastructure for data availability and consensus, a marketplace of community-created data models, and a suite of standard APIs for storing, updating, and retrieving data from those models.
+The network consists of three core parts:

+    - A Highly-scalable and decentralized infrastructure for data availability and consensus
+    - A Marketplace of community-created data models
+    - A Suite of standard APIs for storing, updating, and retrieving data from those models

 ## **Core components**